gdepeute/dae.notes/cust.iqgeo.md

     - Requested dedicated sales for in Japan
     - They have a couple of the largest power companies in Japan
   - Bob tossed out potential for exclusivity in Japan in this marketplace

     - Bob told the story of the processor built for the Newton via exclusivity for NEC to go into Atari and other game consoles "back in the day..."

+  - Christian had to change his license model for Nessig/Japan
+    - Allow them to buy perpetual licenses and pay for support
+    - They pre-bought a large number of perpetual licenses, and support
+    - Christian will get regular reports on the # of licenses being used
+    - 5 year business case to justify the investment
+    - IQgeo business model has been standard subscription
+    - Next meeting is in early February in Japan
+    - Pre-sold them 2820 licenses